"Someday, I'll Break Up With Alcohol"

 I could no longer ignore my cognitive dissonance around drinking; my top concern was becoming cancer-free and staying healthy in recovery.
 I knew my immune system had been weakened, so I was terrified of catching Coronavirus, as we called it then.
 I started reading more about alcohol, nutrition, and sleep, and also started using Arbonne products.
 This is not a commercial, nor am I inviting any discussion of MLM’s here, but I’ll say this: doing the Arbonne 30-day challenge is what got me to cut out alcohol completely for the first time.
 The difference in how I felt, and especially how I slept, was undeniable.

-I read a couple of pivotal books, did another 30-day challenge, then another, then chose the date I’d break up with alcohol altogether.
+I read a couple of pivotal books, did another 30-day challenge with Annie Grace, linked HERE, then another, then chose the date I’d break up with alcohol altogether.
 What I’d learned in those couple of books was that this relationship was abusive—drinking is abusing your body, no matter how little you do it, it’s still poison.
 I started to view it the same as smoking cigarettes—a more obvious bad decision.
 Once it sunk in that there was absolutely no benefit to drinking, and instead innumerable reasons to stop, including bucking the fucking patriarchy, it was over.

 May 1st, 2021 was the first day of the rest of my life post-alcohol.
 I refer to it as a breakup, but it’s the kind where every once in a while, I’ll text him, we’ll make out on my terms, and I’ll remember why we broke up in the first place.
 I don’t worry that it will make me want to do it more, and I certainly don’t identify as an alcoholic.
 On the contrary, I have a whole-ass problem with that term that I’m not getting into here, nor do I identify as sober.
 I’m a teetotaler.
 I don’t participate in alcohol culture.
 It’s not a regular part of my life and I don’t miss it.
 I think it’s ridiculous how the general public has been hoodwinked into believing that raising a glass of alcohol is the only way to celebrate, socialize, or relax.
 That’s utter bullshit.